adityapradhan10/adityapradhan10/README.md

 # Hi there 👋

-### “ In a time of drastic change it is the learners who inherit the future.
-The learned usually find themselves equipped to live in a world that no longer exists. ” - Eric Hoffer
+### “ Life is growth.
+If we stop growing, technically and spiritually, we are as good as dead. ” - Morihei Ueshiba

 My life gist :